 I had just finished bathing the kids, got them dressed into PJs and helped them with homework.
 My eldest had finally crawled into bed for the night.
 And I was just ready to relax when I saw the explosion of toys across the floor.

 Instead of reading a book or watching a movie, I was bent over picking up toys and putting them back where they belong.
-Sure, I figured it was faster if I did it yourself, but I felt tired of picking up the mess the kids left behind.
+Sure, I figured it was faster if I did it myself, but I felt tired of picking up the mess the kids left behind.

 I’m learning the importance of teaching kids to clean up after themselves.
 We’re instilling important values and lessons, such as: